French frigate Sibylle (1791): British service in the French Revolutionary and Napoleonic Wars

-In 1798, now named Sybille, the ship served off the Philippines, participating in the bloodless Raid on Manila.
+In 1798, now named Sybille, the ship served off the Philippines, participating in the bloodless raid on Manila.
 In December, she gave chase to the privateer Clarisse, under Robert Surcouf.
 Clarisse escaped by throwing eight guns overboard.

 In February 1799, while under the command of Captain Edward Cooke, Sybille patrolled the Indian Ocean in a hunt for the French frigate Forte, under Captain Beaulieu-Leloup.
 The ships met on 28 February in the Balasore Roads in the Bay of Bengal at the action of 28 February 1799.
 Sybille took Forte by surprise and captured her, as Forte's captain mistook Sybille for a merchantman.
-Cooke was wounded in the action and died at Calcutta 23 May, aged 26.
+Cooke was wounded in the action and died at Calcutta on 23 May, aged 26.
 Though his grave is in Calcutta, the East India Company erected a monument to him in Westminster Abbey in appreciation of the benefit to British trade of his capture of Forte.
 In all, Sybille lost five dead and 17 wounded.
-In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Sybille 28 Feby.
+In 1847, the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Sybille 28 Feby.
 1799" to all remaining survivors of the action.

 In June 1799, Sybille came under the command of Captain Charles Adam.
 On 23 August 1800, Sybille, with Daedalus, Centurion, and Braave, captured a Dutch brig.
 The Royal Navy took her into service as Admiral Rainier.
 The British ships had entered Batavia Roads and captured five Dutch armed vessels and destroyed 22 other vessels.
 Sybille alone apparently captured one brig of six guns, four proas armed with swivels, four proas armed with between three 8-pounder and three 4-pounder guns, and some 21 unarmed proas, of which five were lost.
 How many of these, if any, are among the vessels reported as being taken in the Batavia Roads is not clear.